This no-churn chocolate raspberry ripple ice cream is made with a banana cashew base, and no ice cream maker is required!

 - 1/3 cup raw cacao powder or cocoa powder

-- Make the raspberry chia seed jam: In a medium saucepan, combine the raspberries and sugar over medium heat, stirring frequently.
+- Make the raspberry chia seed jam: In a medium saucepan, combine the raspberries and syrup or sugar over medium heat, stirring frequently.
 Bring to a simmer and turn down heat to low.
 Continue stirring until mixture has reduced slightly, about ten minutes.
 Stir in chia seeds and set aside to cool.

 - Make the ice cream: Drain the cashews through a fine mesh sieve.
 Add the cashews to a high-speed blender, along with the water, maple syrup, vanilla, and salt.
 Blend on high until very smooth, stopping to stir as needed.
 This may take 2-3 minutes, so be patient!